Enable HTTP Security Headers

 3. Security Headers: X-Content-Type: nosniff

-Security Headers X-Content-Type: nosniff is designed to improve the security of our websites(and website users) and helps to reduce the danger of drive-by downloads and helps treat the content in right way.
+Security Headers X-Content-Type: nosniff is designed to improve the security of our websites(and website users) and helps to reduce the danger of drive-by downloads, and helps treat the content inthe right way.
 You can enable it by modifying your Apache settings or .htaccess file:

 <IfModule mod_headers.c>